www2022paper/WWW-2022-PAPER-SUPPLEMENTARY-MATERIALS/Code/Evaluation/README.md

     run Simulation_analysis.py to calculate ITE.
     run Offline_test.py to calculate PMG.

-*Note: Due to the privacy nature of this real-world offine test dataset, currently we are not able to disclose the complete data used in this test until publication.
+*Note: Due to the privacy nature of this real-world offine test dataset, currently we are not able to disclose the complete data used in this test until we get authorization.
 Offline_test.py only provides the sample code to calculate percentage mean gain.
 NOT FOR REPRODUCE THE RESULT** in Section 5.2*